valboldakov/music-generator/README.md

 ### Data Processing

-Every midi file was splitted to midi file element subsequences of size `101` .
-Every chord and note was normalised and converted to the string, the duration of the each element was converted to the string too, and then stored to the `pandas.DataFrame` :
+Every midi file was split into midi file element subsequences of size `101` .
+Every chord and note was normalized and converted to the string, the duration of each element was converted to the string too, and then stored to the `pandas.DataFrame` :

 ![Samples CSV](./images/samples_csv.jpg)